cyberghost-vpn/EasyPipes/README.md

 Remarks:
 * There is a single instance of the server class used by all clients!
-* It's primarily focussed on IPC on single-machine or close-connections, so it might not perform well with long-distance internet connections.
+* It's primarily focussed on IPC on single-machine.
 * Any and all arguments or return values are serialized using DataContractSerializer, so custom types that need to cross the connection should be designed accordingly.

 ## Licence